 Clematis plants are among the most popular and attractive flowering vines grown in the home landscape.
 These plants include woody, deciduous vines as well as herbaceous and evergreen varieties.
 They also vary greatly among species, with different flowering forms, colors, and blooming seasons, though most bloom sometime between early spring and fall.

-Growing clematis successfully depends on the type chosen; however, most plants share the same basic growing requirements.
+While growing clematis successfully depends on the type chosen, most plants share the same basic requirements.
 Keep reading to learn more about clematis care.

 How to Grow Clematis